xpack/arm-linux-files/README.md

 For convenience, this file can also be downloaded from the releases section.

-There are other small trimmings that can be done:
+There are other small trimmings that can be done after logging in to the virtual machine:

 ```console
 $ touch .hushlogin